shironzi/learning-reactJS/README.md

 - **Search Pets**: Easily filter pets by type, breed, and location to find the perfect match.
 - **Pet Details**: View pet profiles with additional info.
-- **Favorite Pets**: Save pets to a local favorites list for easy access.
 - **Responsive Design**: Optimized for viewing on desktop and mobile devices.
+- **Admin Dashboard**: Manage pet listings, add new pets, and view adoption requests.
+- **User Authentication**: Securely log in and register users with JWT-based authentication.

 ## Upcoming Features

+- **Favorite Pets**: Save pets to a local favorites list for easy access.
+- **Adoption Requests**: Submit and track adoption requests.

 ### Full Backend (Node.js + Express) 🚀

 - **Custom API**: Handle pet data, favorites, and adoption requests.
 - **Database Integration**: Store user data, pets, and favorites in a database.
 - **RESTful Endpoints**: Manage user profiles, search and filter pets, and submit adoption requests.

-### User Authentication 🔒

-- **JWT-based Authentication**: Securely log in and register users.
-- **User Profiles**: Allow users to create accounts, log in, and save pets to their favorites across sessions.
-- **"My Account" Section**: View saved pets and track adoption requests.

 ### Advanced Search and Filtering 🐶